Applying For a Grant

 Proposals should be distinct from those projects designed to increase knowledge in a well-established area unless it is intended to extend previous discoveries toward new directions or applications.

-Annually, the CART Fund invites interested applicants from within the United States only to submit a LETTER-of-INTENT that includes sufficient detail to communicate the importance of the study as well as information on its feasibility.
+The CART Fund annually invites interested applicants from within the United States only to submit a LETTER-of-INTENT that includes sufficient detail to communicate the importance of your study as well as information on its feasibility.

-Applications may encompass a project period of up to two years with a combined budget for direct cost up to $250,000.
+Applications may encompass a project period of up to two years with a combined budget for direct costs up to $300,000.
 No indirect costs are allowed.
-Eligible applications may come from full time faculty (or equivalent status) at U.S. based public and private institutions, such as universities, colleges, hospitals, and laboratories.
+Full-time faculty (or the equivalent status) at U.S.-based public and private institutions, such as universities, colleges, hospitals, and laboratories, are eligible.
 This is for NEW projects only.
-Applications will be deemed ineligible from for-profit organizations and those outside of the U.S., as well as those already supported by regular or program grants.
-At least one award up to $250,000 will be made each year.
+Applications will be deemed ineligible from for-profit and organizations outside the United States, as well as those already supported by regular or program grants.

-Dr. John Trojanowski of the University of Pennsylvania chairs a scientific review group that will triage the letters-of-intent and select a maximum of fifteen finalists deemed to have the highest merit.
+A scientific review group will triage the letters-of-intent and select a maximum of 15 finalists deemed to have the highest merit.
 Those selected will be invited to submit a subsequent standard grant application from which the final recommendations will be made by the review group.
-The final selections will be made by the CART Fund Trustees Executive Committee.
+The final selections will be made by the CART Fund Executive Committee.

-December 1, 2016 Deadline for submitting letters of intent
+December 2, 2022 – Deadline for applicants to submit letters of intent via e-mail